dglttr/scrawler/docs/_build/html/_sources/getting_started.rst.txt

-The module `backends <https://github.com/dglttr/scrawler/tree/main/scrawler/backends>`__ contains two files with the same functions for scraping and crawling, but built on different technologies for parallelization.
-In general, the ``asyncio`` version is preferable because more sites can be processed in parallel.
+The module `backends <https://github.com/dglttr/scrawler/tree/main/scrawler/backends>`__ contains two files with the same functions for scraping and crawling, but built on different technologies for parallelization: One uses :mod:`.asyncio` and the other :mod:`.multiprocessing`, more precisely using *multithreading* by means of :mod:`.multiprocessing.dummy`.

+In general, :mod:`.asyncio_backend` is preferable because more sites can be processed in parallel.
 However, on very large sites, scrawler may get stuck, and the entire crawling will hang.
+Also, :class:`aiohttp:aiohttp.ServerDisconnectedError` may occur a lot.
-Also, there you may occasionally get many ``ServerDisconnectedError``\ s when using the ``asyncio`` backend.
-If you expect or experience these cases, it is preferable to use the backend built on ``multithreading``, which is slower, but more robust.
+If you expect or experience these cases, it is preferable to use the :class:`~scrawler.backends.multithreading_backend`, which is slower, but more robust.

-- `asyncio Backend Documentation <reference.html#module-scrawler.backends.asyncio_backend>`__
-- `multithreading Backend Documentation <reference.html#module-scrawler.backends.multithreading_backend>`__